-Female Genital Problems (cont.)
+Female Genital Problems and Injuries (cont.)

 If you practice good genital hygiene, you can also help prevent infection: